 Brad participates in regular work for the Fred Hollows Foundation and previously took 6 months ‘off work’ and worked for the Fred Hollows Foundation in Nepal, the Pacific islands and Alice Springs.
 This work has enabled him to contribute to the eye health of thousands of patients in under-privileged areas, and as a result Brad has learned a lot about the world, ophthalmology and himself during these adventures!

 Brad is currently in private practice at Coastwide Eye Surgery and serves as an ophthalmologist.
-He operates at Central Coast Day Hospital, Berkeley Vale Private Hospital and both Gosford and Tuggerah public hospitals where he acts as the head of department for ophthalmology.
-Brad plays on the Gosford Hospital basketball team and enjoys the saxophone, cricket and cycling.
+He operates at Central Coast Day Hospital and both Gosford and Wyong public hospitals where he acts as the head of department for ophthalmology.
+Brad enjoys the saxophone, cricket and cycling.